pingidentity/pipeline-example-platform/README.md

 2024-04-10T00:34:13.544-0600    INFO    Detected config files: 7
 ```

-11. Now that the configuration is completely ready, perform the typical file management cycle: *git add*, *git commit*, and *git push* the changes to GitHub.
+3. Now that the configuration is completely ready, perform the typical file management cycle: *git add*, *git commit*, and *git push* the changes to GitHub.
 This push to GitHub will trigger the "Feature Deploy Push" action.
 However, if you inspect the `Deploy` step, there should be no change needed because your local environment is using the same remote backend terraform state as the pipeline, so the pushed change to the feature branch matches what was created by running the local deploy script.
+The import process was used to bring the manually-created changes under the control of Terraform, and the validation process was to ensure the configuration was correct.

 ![No changes output](./img/nochangesrequired.png "No changes output")

 > Note - From this point forward, the configuration deployment should not include any more manual changes in the UI of higher environments.
 PingOne Administrators or Developers may have access to the UI, but it should be for reviewing, not making, changes.

-12. Open a Pull request for the feature branch to be merged into the **qa** branch.
+4. Open a Pull request for the feature branch to be merged into the **qa** branch.
 This pull request will trigger an action that runs validations similar to what occured in `make devcheck` as well as an important `terraform plan` command.
 The result of the terraform plan is what the reviewer of the pull request should focus on.
 In this case, the plan should show one new resource would be created if the pull request is merged.

 ![Open pull request](./img/openpullrequest.png "Open pull request")

-13. When satisfied with the code review, merge the pull request into the **qa** branch.
+5. When satisfied with the code review, merge the pull request into the **qa** branch.
 This merge triggers an action that will deploy the new change.

-14. Finally, to get the feature into the production environment, the same pull request, review, and merge process will occur.
+6. Finally, to get the feature into the production environment, the same pull request, review, and merge process will occur.
 The only difference in this situation is merging the **qa** branch into the **prod** branch.

-15. After the merge to prod finishes and is the issue is considered complete, the GitHub isssue can be closed and the development branch can be deleted.
+7. After the merge to prod finishes and is the issue is considered complete, the GitHub isssue can be closed and the development branch can be deleted.
 When the development branch is deleted, a GitHub Action will be triggered to delete the corresponding PingOne Environment leaving only the **qa** and **prod** environments relevant to this example.